top of page

 Mix of refined flour + different grains (oats, barley, millet, seeds).

-Can be good, but can be misleading.
 Not all grains are whole grain.
 Often, it's just white bread mixed with seeds.
 Must check the label!

 Anyone who wants variety in texture and taste, but you must check the wholemeal composition.